Physiotherapy in Haarlem

 For an impression about the aspect ‘chronic pain’ you click here.

-According to new data- and privacylegislation in the EU (General Data Protection Regulation or GDPR) our website and our organisation is fully prepared and adjusted from the date of 25-05-2018.
+According to new data- and privacylegislation in the EU (General Data Protection Regulation or GDPR) our website and our organisation is fully adjusted from the date of 25-05-2018.